 May 15, 2026, 11:43 am | Read time: 2 minutes

-Silverfish are mainly found in the kitchen and bathroom.
-Sometimes, however, these little critters find their way into the bed.
+Silverfish are primarily found in kitchens and bathrooms.
+Sometimes, however, the little critters find their way into beds.
 Here’s why that happens and what you can do about it.

-Silverfish are harmless to humans–yet they’re not exactly welcome in one’s home.
+Silverfish are harmless to humans—yet they are not exactly welcome in one’s home.
 Most people want to get rid of them as quickly as possible.
-Since these creatures prefer warm, dark, and damp places, they’re usually found in the bathroom or kitchen.
-Sometimes, silverfish also make themselves comfortable in the bedroom–specifically in the bed.
+Since these creatures prefer warm, dark, and damp places, they are usually found in bathrooms or kitchens.
+Sometimes, though, silverfish make themselves comfortable in the bedroom—specifically in the bed.
 Here’s why silverfish feel at home there and how to get rid of them.

 Silverfish are known to like it warm and damp.
-These ideal conditions are often found in the bed.
-Under the blanket or mattress, these conditions frequently prevail.
-Additionally, the bed provides plenty of food for the little critters to feel comfortable and survive.
-Hair, dust mites, skin flakes–all of these are present in large quantities in the bed.
+These ideal conditions are often found in beds.
+Under the comforter or mattress, these conditions frequently prevail.
+Additionally, the little critters find plenty of food in beds to feel comfortable and survive.
+Hair, dust mites, and skin flakes are all present in large quantities in beds.

 Silverfish in the bedroom can also indicate the presence of mold in the room.
 Therefore, it’s essential to look for any possible damp spots.